-Part of growing up is experiencing the many challenges life throws our way, so that once we reach adulthood, we’ve established some kind of mental toughness barrier that allows us to push through common roadblocks we will encounter in life.
+Part of growing up is experiencing the many challenges life throws our way so that once we reach adulthood, we’ve established some kind of mental toughness barrier that allows us to push through common roadblocks we will encounter in life.
 Kids from disadvantaged backgrounds especially need teachers and counselors trained in providing help for students in Jacksonville who unfortunately didn’t always have this important life-defining foundation during their childhood.

 However, with the right services in Jacksonville, FL those kids who need someone special in their corner during their most formative years can finally feel empowered.
-Here at Communities In Schools of Jacksonville, we have helped more than one hundred and ten thousand individual students that are facing a range of challenges such as hunger and homelessness.
+Here at Communities In Schools in Jacksonville, we have helped more than one hundred and ten thousand individual students that are facing a range of challenges such as hunger and homelessness.
 However, with the help of our services in Jacksonville, FL these children now feel more empowered and ready for the road ahead.

 Risk is OK

 Resist the urge to shield kids from every imaginable risk.
 Self-confidence takes root very early, from those very first steps to that always memorable first bike ride, or leap into a swimming pool.
 They cannot grow if they are held back from the risk of failure or scrapes and bruises.
 When they fall, be right there to pick them up and get them back into the game with their newfound confidence.

 Many student mental health services in Jacksonville, FL recommend regular sessions where the children can express themselves 1-on-1 with an adult, with no distractions from daily life or the TV.
 Have a picnic for two, and take a walk by the lake.
 It can be any setting that encourages real talk and expression of self-confidence development issues.
 Acknowledge their concerns, and provide emotional support to bolster their confidence so they know they aren’t alone or different because of confidence development issues.